What's the latest on European travel restrictions?

 Moldova

-- Moldova is under a state of emergency until 15 January, during which time bars, restaurants and cafes must close between 10pm and 7am.
+- Moldova is under a state of emergency, during which time bars, restaurants and cafes must close between 10pm and 7am.

 - Public events with less than 50 people are allowed, but not near areas with a high risk of infection.

-- Regular updates on travel come from the border police website here.
+Regular updates on travel restrictions, which depend on where you're travelling from, come from the border police website here.

 Monaco